 Frequently Asked Questions (FAQs)

-1. Can I include more cameras to my backup camera system?
+1. Can I include more cameras in my backup camera system?

 Answer: Yes, you can add extra cameras depending on the number of inputs that the backup camera system comes with.